 Australian Bali Memorial Eye Centre Phase II Support Program

-Coffey, A Tetra Tech Company, managed the second phase of the Australia Bali Eye Memorial Centre, bringing much needed tertiary eye care to the people of Bali.
+Tetra Tech managed the second phase of the Australia Bali Eye Memorial Centre, on behalf of the Australian government, to bring much needed tertiary eye care to the people of Bali.

 Cataracts, which are easily operable, were blinding or disabling thousands of Balinese each year.
 Before 2007 the vast majority of citizens could not afford the cost of care even if facilities were available to treat them.
 The Australia Bali Eye Memorial Centre (now the Bali Mandara Hospital) provides the people of Bali, particularly the poor, with affordable access to a state-of-the-art eye disease treatment facility.
 The facility also operates as a training location for Balinese medical professionals to specialize in the diagnosis and treatment of eye disease.